 For large projects initiated, planned, executed, monitored, and controlled at large enterprises, the scope management is given the desired attention and due diligence but taking this discussion to the context of Small and Medium Enterprises (SMEs), the challenges start showing up.
 Some of the common experiences faced by project managers at SMEs can include the following:

 - Scope defined only once at the start of the project

 - The projects are usually awarded on a fixed-cost basis.

 - Scope creep happens along the cycle without being accounted for or included in the scope of work.

 - The end results could be extended timelines and budget, killing all the profits and often leading to losses.

-The only way to ensure project success in fixed-budget, small projects is to carefully list down all the features and functions to be developed.
+When it comes to scope management challenges for SMEs, the only way to ensure project success in fixed-budget, small projects is to carefully list down all the features and functions to be developed.
 Subsequently, work out the unit cost for each of the features and functions, which would further enable the estimation of the incremental costs for any change requests or enhancements.
-The idea is to treat a project like a product and have cost numbers for each task, increment or component.
+The idea is to treat a project like a product and have cost numbers for each task, increment, or component.